wp-plugins/dsero-anti-adblock-for-google-adsense/readme.txt

 1. This shows how the same page looks when an AdBlock is used and the dSero Supporters program is implemented.

 == Changelog ==

+= 1.9.2 -
+1. New!
+Supporting Google Publisher Tag, Double Click and DFP Small Business
+1. New!
+Adding Checkout Self Service: enables you submitting your payment details and get paid using PayPal.
+Payments are as low as $1.

 = 1.9.1 =
 1. Introducing "Simple Support Calls" in German, Franch, Spanish and Greek.